Hobbies and interests

 Class of 2026

-My name is Lydia Wendell, and I’m an aspiring composer.
-Music has been my passion since I was old enough to reach the piano bench, and now I’m looking to study music composition or commercial music to pursue a career in songwriting.
+My name is Lydia Wendell, and I’m a composer, pianist, arranger, and vocalist.
+Music has been my passion since I was old enough to reach the piano bench.
+This fall, I will be studying music composition and entrepreneurship at Baylor University.
 My dream is to create unforgettable music that impacts and inspires my listeners.

 Education